BioDT/biodt-shiny/README.md

 ### Development

 Please feel free to create a branch and pull requests for making significant changes to the Shiny app.
-If you add new packages to the app requirements then update the snapshot with `renv::snapshot()`.